Blosc/bcolz/README.txt

 =============================================================

 carray is a container for numerical data that can be compressed in-memory.
-The compresion process is carried out internally by Blosc, a high-performance compressor that is optimized for binary data.
+The compression process is carried out internally by Blosc, a high-performance compressor that is optimized for binary data.

 Rational